mikeyholland/shepper-test/README.md

 We've set the project up already with yarn, vite, tailwind (including typography & forms) & typescript. a simple `yarn && yarn dev` should get you up and running. `main.tsx` is your entrypoint, `App.tsx` being the app root.

 This is a rather involved test, so we'd recommend giving it 4-6 hours.
-It's fine to work on it over a couple days we won't be timing you.
+It's fine to work on it over a couple days.
+We won't be timing you.

 ### Form Builder